smchase/Moonboard-Guidebook/README.md

 ### Why build a Moonboard Guidebook?

 The Moonboard comes with an official app.
 I've used the Moonboard a lot and and I've used the app a lot and while I love the Moonboard, I can't say the same for the app.
 It's missing a number of features I wish it had, and it's slow and unintuitive to use.
 So this project is meant to fill those gaps!
-It doesn't do everything the app can, such as lighting climbs up with Bluetooth or adding climbs to your logbook, but it aims to give power users a lot more tools to sort through and find cool benchmarks to try.
+It doesn't do everything the app can, such as using Bluetooth to light up climbs or adding climbs to your logbook, but it aims to give power users a lot more tools to sort through and find cool benchmarks to try.